arunvnnk/SomeScripts/README.md

 Just some scripts that I am writing nothing special.
 The first one is a login automator for a Fortinet internet Firewall.
-The second one is a Powershell attack surface monitor to log child processes spawned by MSWORD.
+The second one is a Powershell based attack surface monitor to log child processes spawned by MSWORD.Plan to work on more features for the second one.